 Can I drive and see my block?

 Visiting of blocks is strictly prohibited during construction and any trespassing will be reported to local police.
-Following completion of a stage and Woodlea obtaining Statement of Compliance, access to your lot will be available, typically 3 - 4 weeks prior to settlement.
+Upon registration of titles for your stage, the Woodlea Sales Team will provide confirmation that you can inspect your lot prior to settlement.

 Is there a bushfire attack level applicable?

 Yes.
 Currently we have a 12.5 Bushfire Attack Level which is similar to all new development areas in the west of Melbourne.
 This BAL Rating general equates to about $3-5k of additional cost when compared to the BAL Low Rating.

 What does the BAL rating mean, what has it been reduced from and which stages does this apply to?